 It’s best to have your cookies of a uniform size so everything finishes baking at the same time.
 You don’t want some of your cookies to be soft and chewy cookies while some are crunchy.

 I learned a new thing when making these cookies.
 Not all sheet pans are created equally!
 Rather than wait until the baking sheets cooled, I got out one of the older cookie sheets.

-Don’t forget to measure your oven!
-One of those pans is really big and didn’t fit in the oven at all.
+Don’t forget to measure your oven if you want to buy new pans, though!
+We have two large baking sheets and mom has them because she didn’t measure the oven first.
 It sure would be fun to have an oven that size, though!

-These cookies in the photographs here are a beautiful cookie and they melted perfectly, spreading out nicely, producing cookies a little bigger than 2 ½”.
+These cookies in the photographs here are a beautiful cookie and they melted perfectly, spreading out nicely, producing cookies about 3″ across.
 They’re soft and chewy and wonderful.

 It’s the vanilla pudding in the cookies that really makes the difference.